I Know You Did Not Write That! A Sampling Based Watermarking Method for Identifying Machine Generated Text: Experiments

 \subsubsection{Models}

 As our approach can be applied in any model, we utilize three different models that our hardware systems could execute.
 In particular, we use OPT \citep{zhang2022opt} with 1.3B parameters, BTLM-3B \citep{dey2023btlm3b8k} with 3B parameters, and Llama2 \citep{touvron2023llama} with 7B parameters.
+All of the models were loaded using 4-bit quantization \cite{dettmers2023qlora} to minimize memory usage.